ietf-tools/bibxml-service/docs/topics/architecture.rst

    .. note::

-      Currently bibliographic items are constructed from idnexed references on the fly, but as a further optimization measure the service may start constructing bibliographic items and storing them in the database for faster access.
+      Currently bibliographic items are constructed from indexed references on the fly, but as a further optimization measure the service may start constructing bibliographic items and storing them in the database for faster access.